Amen: The Awakening: Gameplay

-Story
+Plot

 On Christmas Eve 2032, "The Awakening" happens.
 Over 4 billion humans go on a murderous rampage.
 In the ensuring chaos, planes crash, cities burn and millions are dead.
 In order to stop the rampage of the "Afflicted" the European Resistance Organization is formed in Western Europe to create a "Safe-Zone" where those who are not contaminated with the disease can live in harmony.